vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 - Download the PhoebeAi-JS folder and place it on your desktop.
 - Add your OpenAi API Key in the following file: chatgpt-api-code.php
 - Double click the index.html file.
 The app will open in your web browser.

+## Translation languages

+I've only included about seven languages in the dropdown menu.
+If your first language is not included then simply modify the index.html (or index.php file) and add your first language to the dropdown menu.
+That's all that's needed.
+When you select your language from the dropdown menu, the web app will automatically translate into that language.
+This is because ChatGPT is trained to speak many languages.
+But the quality of it's tranlations may vary depending on the language.
+The translations may be very poor for low resource languages i.e. languages that don't have a lot of text content available on the internet.